thinkhuman/friendlyweather/README.md

 # friendlyweather
-A mobile web app that displays essential weather info for your location and several popular cities.
+A mobile web app that consumes the ```forecast.io``` RESTful web service to display essential weather info for your location and several popular cities.

 Built with jQuery Mobile, CSS, HTML, JavaScript, and care.